nktankta/PytorchCNNModules/README.md

 ```

 ## License
-Pytorch CNN Modules is provided as open source under the MIT License
+Pytorch CNN Modules is provided as open source under the MIT License, see LICENSE.